mmuller88/mmblog/content/qs-constructs-eng/index.md

 });
 ```

-**dataSourceParameters** is the (typed parameter from the SDK)[https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/QuickSight.html#createDataSource-property].
-I think it's pretty cool that we have typesupport here now and so we can also define other sources as DataSource like Aurora or RDS very easily <3 .
+**dataSourceParameters** is the [typed parameter from the SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/QuickSight.html#createDataSource-property).
+I think it's pretty cool that we have type support here now and so we can also define other sources as DataSource like Aurora or RDS very easily <3 .
 The **workGroup** in the example must be created before.
 You can do that manually with the AWS Console in Athena or even better with Athena.
 I already explained how exactly to do this in a previous [blogpost](https://martinmueller.dev/cdk-ddb-quicksight).

 # DataSet
 A DataSet can then be used to refine and concretize the DataSources.
 For example joins or transforms can be defined.
-All possibilities you can find here in the [DataSet SDK DoKumentation](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/QuickSight.html#createDataSet-property).
+All possibilities you can find here in the [DataSet SDK Documentation](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/QuickSight.html#createDataSet-property).
 Very important to know, the permissions for DataSource and DataSet must always be set correctly.
 I have already built this into the constructs for example.

 The implementation of the DataSet is [here](https://github.com/mmuller88/cdk-quicksight-constructs/blob/main/src/dataset.ts).
 In the following I describe a more complex example where logical tables are joined from the DataSource.